CNC PRECISION MILLING

 4-Axis Milling

-» Means the tool can travel along the three X, Y and Z axes; AND the workpiece rotates around one axis, called the A-axis
+Means the tool can move along the three X, Y and Z axes, while the workpiece rotates around one axis, called the A-axis, at the same time.
+4-axis milling permits more complex features without manually repositioning the workpiece.

 5-Axis Milling

-» Means the tool can travel along the three X, Y and Z axes; AND the workpiece rotates both A and B axes
+In 5-axis milling Means the tool can travel along the three X, Y and Z axes, and the workpiece can rotate simultaneously on two axes, called the A and B axes.
+This allows the production of highly intricate and curved parts with great accuracy.

 Mill-Turn Centers